UCF/Online-Utilities/readme.txt

 3. Run `gulp default` to process front-end assets.
 4. If you haven't already done so, create a new WordPress site on your development environment to test this plugin against, and [install and activate all plugin dependencies](https://github.com/UCF/Online-Utilities/wiki/Installation#installation-requirements).
 5. Activate this plugin on your development WordPress site.
-6. Configure plugin settings from the WordPress admin under TODO.
+6. Configure plugin settings from the WordPress Customizer.
 7. Run `gulp watch` to continuously watch changes to scss and js files.
 If you enabled BrowserSync in `gulp-config.json`, it will also reload your browser when plugin files change.

 = Other Notes =